zzzprojects/learn-orm/tutorials/visual-studio/peek-definition.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/peek-definition-1.png">

-You will see that the member definition is open up in the popup window.
+You will see that the member definition is opened up in the popup window.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/peek-definition-2.png">

-The definition window appears below the line contain the member in the original file.
+The definition window appears below the line that contains the member in the original file.
 The window doesn't hide any of the code in your original file.

  - You can move the cursor to different locations in the peek definition window.
  - You can also still move around in the opening code window.